Traceroute, Whois, Ping and Dig

 - Traceroute - The trace should have the last hop at a HostGator server.

-- Whois - For Whois, you should make sure the name servers are pointed to HostGator and that they were not changed in the past 48 hours.
+- Whois - For Whois, you should make sure the name servers are pointed to HostGator and that they have not changed in the past 48 hours.

 How to Run Traceroute and Ping from a Desktop